secretstartups/handbook/people-group/promotions-transfers/index.html.md

 1. The Total Rewards team will ensure the proposal adheres to the Global Compensation Calculator, with a comment outlining old compensation, new compensation, increase percentage, additional [stock options](/handbook/stock-options/#promotions), job code, rolling 12 month promotion rate for the department, if over the target for the rolling 12 month promotion rate also add the forward 12 month promotion plan for the department, and a link to the salary calculator.
 The Total Rewards team will also add the average compa ratio for the job code to serve as an additional data points for PBPs and managers.
 The People Business Partner will then approve the request if applicable.
 1. The E-Group leader will review the entire proposal in BambooHR for approval.
 1. The CFO or CEO will review the request.
 If there are any questions, the CFO or CEO will add a comment outlining the specific concerns and the Total Rewards team will ensure follow-up within a week to escalate to the comp group or deny the request.
-1. If the request is approved, the Total Rewards team will process the change on BambooHR and stage the [Letter of Adjustment](/handbook/people-group/promotions-transfers/#letter-of-adjustment) in HelloSign.
+1. If the request is approved, the Total Rewards team will process the change on BambooHR and stage the [Letter of Adjustment](/handbook/people-group/promotions-transfers/#letter-of-adjustment) in DocuSign.
-1. HelloSign will prompt the manager to discuss the promotion with the team member and announce on the Slack **#team-member-updates** channel where the manager describes how the individual met the promotion criteria and includes a link to the merge request where the individual's title is updated on the team page.
+1. DocuSign will prompt the manager to discuss the promotion with the team member and announce on the Slack **#team-member-updates** channel where the manager describes how the individual met the promotion criteria and includes a link to the merge request where the individual's title is updated on the team page.
 1. When announcing or discussing a promotion in the Slack **#team-member-updates** channel, *please include the link to the promotion Google Doc* to increase visibility for the reasons behind the promotion.
 1. For change of departments or change of roles (individual contributor to managers), People Experience Associates will create a Career Mobility Issue.